-Also I made the skin color more warm to have a nice contract with the cool colors of the background.
+Also I made the skin color more warm to have a nice contrast with the cool colors of the background.
 I play all the time with the cool and warmer colors, waiting until the very end to choose which side will be warmer or colder.

 4. In this stage I kept working until I felt it was finished — that can be a difficult moment, as sometimes you have doubts about it.
 The pictures before showed that I painted the details very precise and now I gave more attention to the skin.

-Through that warm skin tone I drew some lines to make a suggestion of “jumped veins spots” and other marks of the aging process.
+Through that warm skin tone, I drew some lines to make a suggestion of “jumped veins spots” and other marks of the aging process.

 About the Artist

 Dutch artist Francien Krieg (b.
-1973) lives in the countryside in the middle of The Netherlands with her two children and husband, working full time in her studio.
+1973) lives in the countryside in the middle of The Netherlands with her two children and husband, working full-time in her studio.

 She graduated from the Royal Art Academy in The Hague in 1998, with a degree in Monumental Art, which encouraged her to think conceptually.
 During these studies Krieg discovered her fascination for the human body and expressed her thoughts through meat installations and human skin made of rubber.

 A few years later, she developed her passion for painting at the Free Academy of The Hague.
 She now expressed her fascination for the human body in paintings with unusual perspectives of the body.